Why Your Last Mile Feels Like a Never-Ending Road Trip

 What is last mile delivery tracking?

-As mentioned earlier, last mile delivery tracking is of the utmost importance to the overall shopper experience.
+As mentioned earlier, last mile delivery tracking is incredibly important to the overall shopper experience.
 And needless to say, it’s also crucial to brands, as it provides necessary delivery performance insights.
-How does delivery tracking work and how is it different for shoppers and brands?

 -

 - Tracking for brands: Tracking gives brands a birds-eye view of their last mile logistics.
 The insights gained from delivery tracking gives brands and their carrier partner the opportunity to optimize the delivery process.
-These insights can help optimize truck space, delivery routes, and provide stats on the number of packages that are delivered on time.
+These insights can help optimize vehicle space, delivery routes, and provide stats on the number of packages that are delivered on time.

 -